vladi443/just-the-docs/docs/compile-instructions.md

 # Compile Instructions

 This tab includes information on how to compile the projects and use them as executable programs.
-As not every project is using the same programming language, such as C++ or Java, separate instructions will be listed below on how to compile and run the code.
+As not every project is using the same programming language, separate instructions will be listed below on how to compile and run each individual code.

-As a student I am still learning and exploring these concepts so any suggestions are welcomed.
-If you would like to submit a feedback on the instructions, descriptions, or a suggestion on making compiling easier, you can do it by submitting a pull request under the Ziggurat Github Repository.
+As a student I am still learning and exploring these concepts, so any feedbacks or recomendations are welcome and can be submitted under the Ziggurat Systems Github Repository.

 ## What is Compiling